polyrhythm-project/polyrhythm-maps/README.md

 # Polyrhythm Maps

-This repository is a workspace for collaborating on building three maps related to the Suter (1980) Corpus.
+This repository is a workspace for collaborating on building three maps related to the <em>Suter (1980) Corpus</em>.

 Each subdirectory in this repository contains the files and documentation for each of the three maps: Composers, Corpus, and Timeline.